 Sophie joined the BBC in March 2009 as the Head of Strategic Communications.
 Prior to joining the BBC, Sophie worked for Thomson Reuters in New York and London, most recently as Global PR Director for News, where she led PR strategy, media handling and issues management for Reuters editorial division of 2,500 journalists globally.

-Jerry also provides internal social media consultancy across a range of Kraft brands and has been instrumental in putting social at the heart of their agenda.
+Now responsible for the wider Mondelez businesses’ social media marketing activity across Europe, Jerry is helping some of the best loved snacking brands in the world find their social voice.
 They’ve demonstrated that social can truly deliver at the scale powerful consumer brands demand, as well as in providing a personal connection on an individual level.

 Director, Redcatco and Socialoptic